-Prescription only Available as Used for (click to learn more) Risk factors for serious side effects › Oral or dental surgery › Cancer › Poor oral hygiene Detailed Actonel (Risedronate) risks & warnings » › History of stroke › Heart and blood vessel problems › History of mini stroke (TIA) › Atrial fibrillation › Smoking › High blood pressure › History of high triglycerides Detailed Evista (Raloxifene) risks & warnings » Pregnancy category C FDA pregnancy category (Weigh risks vs. benefits)
+Prescription only Available as Actonel Evista Used for (click to learn more) Actonel Evista Risk factors for serious side effects Actonel Evista › Oral or dental surgery › Cancer › Poor oral hygiene Detailed Actonel (Risedronate) risks & warnings » › History of stroke › Heart and blood vessel problems › History of mini stroke (TIA) › Atrial fibrillation › Smoking › High blood pressure › History of high triglycerides Detailed Evista (Raloxifene) risks & warnings » Pregnancy category Actonel Evista C FDA pregnancy category (Weigh risks vs. benefits)

 Research studies with animals found harmful effects on unborn babies.
 It hasn’t been properly studied in humans.
 The benefits might outweigh the risks even if you’re pregnant.
 Talk with your doctor.

 See the FDA package insert X FDA pregnancy category (Unsafe)

 Research studies with real people or animals found harmful effects on unborn babies.
 If you’re pregnant, the risks to your unborn baby outweigh the benefits.